 The Atlanta Women's Foundation provides funding, resources, and evaluation support to nonprofits that provide programs to low-income women and girls to help them break the cycle of poverty.
 We also build awareness and support through our issue area reports on barriers impeding low-income women and girls.
-Lastly, we provide leadership development through our Women on Board nonprofit training workshops and The Women’s Emerging Philanthropist Program.
+Lastly, we provide leadership development through our Women on Board nonprofit training workshops and Inspire Atlanta.

 The Atlanta Women’s Foundation’s goal is to support organizations that improve the lives of economically vulnerable women and girls in Clayton, Cobb, DeKalb, Fulton, and Gwinnett counties.